hhjalmars/academic-kickstart/content/talk/ECC 2009 Plenary/index.md

 event_url: http://www.conferences.hu/ecc09/
 location: Budapest, Hungary
 summary: System identification of complex and structured systems
-abstract: "A key issue in system identification is how to cope with high system complexity.
-In this contribution we stress the importance of taking the application into account in order to cope with this issue.
-We define the concept "cost of complexity" which is a measure of the minimum required experimental effort (e.g. used input energy) as a function of the system complexity, the noise properties, and the amount, and desired quality, of the system information to be extracted from the data.
-This measure gives the user a handle on the trade-offs that must be considered when performing identification with a fixed."
+abstract: "A key issue in system identification is how to cope with high system complexity."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.